-3. Personal Statement – Please describe (1) your reasons for applying to the doctoral program at IWP and (2) your short and long-term academic and career goals.
+3. Personal Statement.
+Please describe (1) your reasons for applying to the Doctoral program at IWP and (2) your short and long-term academic and career goals.
 Also, please provide any additional relevant information about your background or experience that you wish the Admissions Committee to know about.
 (500-750 words)

 4. Writing sample or essay.
 Please provide a writing sample on a relevant topic that you have submitted or published (academically or professionally).
 Or, you may write an essay to the following question (2,000-2,500 words): “The goals of U.S. foreign policy have remained constant since the foundation of the Republic: to ensure the safety, prosperity, and liberty of the American people.
 But the means of achieving these ends have changed according to the circumstances.
 How effective has U.S. foreign policy been over the past 20 years?
 How competently has the United States wielded the instruments of national power?
 What are the main threats and challenges facing the United States today, in the near future, and in the more distant future?
 If you were advising U.S. policy makers, what steps would you take to improve the likelihood that the United States will achieve its goals?
 Describe the steps you would take and assess the associated costs and risks.”

-5. Official academic transcripts from all institutions attended.
-Transcripts must be mailed or emailed directly to the IWP Admissions Office (email@example.com) from your home institution(s).
-A minimum of a baccalaureate degree from an accredited institution is required.
+5. Official academic transcripts from all institutions attended (undergraduate and graduate).
+Transcripts must be mailed or emailed directly to the IWP Admissions Office (firstname.lastname@example.org) from your home institution(s).
+A minimum of a Master’s degree (or its equivalent) from an accredited institution is required for admission.